MirageNet/Mirage/doc/docs/guides/game-objects/spawn-object.md

 The server does not need to register anything, as it knows what game object is being spawned (and the asset ID is sent in the spawn message).
 The client needs to be able to look up the game object, so it must be registered on the client.

-When writing your own network manager, it’s important to make the client ready to receive state updates before calling the spawn command on the server, otherwise they won’t be sent.
+When writing your own network manager, it’s important to make the client ready to receive state updates before calling the spawn command on the server, otherwise, they won’t be sent.
 If you’re using Mirage’s built-in Network Manager component, this happens automatically.

 For more advanced uses, such as object pools or dynamically created Assets, you can use the `ClientObjectManager.RegisterSpawnHandler` method, which allows callback functions to be registered for client-side spawning.
-See documentation on Custom Spawn Functions for an example of this.
+See the documentation on [Custom Spawn Functions](/docs/guides/game-objects/spawn-object-custom) for an example of this.

 If the game object has a network state like synchronized variables, then that state is synchronized with the spawn message.
 In the following example, this script is attached to the tree Prefab: